 There is no formal application process to become a patient.
 The only way to gain legal access to medical cannabis through Leni’s Law is by being provided CBD by a physician.

-Any physician may prescribe and provide CBD (notwithstanding federal law).
+Any physician may recommend and provide CBD, but a recommendation is not required (notwithstanding federal law).

 Minors are eligible for the affirmative defense and parents of minors who would be eligible are also covered by the affirmative defense regarding possession of CBD for the use of those minors.

 Additionally, state and local governments cannot initiate removal proceedings to remove a child from the home of a parent based solely on the parent or child’s possession of CBD that is eligible for the affirmative defense.